HL7/fhir-us-mcc/input/pagecontent/index.md

 ### Project Overview

-More than 25% of Americans have MCC, accounting for more than 65% of U.S. health care spending.
+More than 25 percent of Americans have MCC, accounting for more than 65 percent of U.S. healthcare spending.
 These individuals have complex health needs handled by diverse providers, across multiple settings of care.
 As a result, their care is often fragmented, poorly coordinated, and inefficient.
 Therefore, data aggregation is particularly important and challenging for people with MCC.
-These challenges will increasingly strain the U.S. health system, with the aging of the US population.
+These challenges will increasingly strain the U.S. health system, with the aging of the U.S. population.
 Projections suggest numbers of adults aged 65 and older will more than double and numbers of those aged 85 and older will triple by 2050.

 Care plans are a prominent part of multifaceted, care coordination interventions that reduce mortality and hospitalizations and improve disease management and satisfaction.
 In addition, proactive care planning promotes person-centeredness, improves outcomes, and reduces the cost of care.
 By design, care plans take a patient-centered approach, both by making comprehensive health data available across providers and settings and through the incorporation of data elements that have not traditionally been included in health IT systems (e.g., social determinants of health SDOH, patient health and life goals, patient preferences).
 While Care Plans have been developed, they remain paper-based in many U.S. healthcare settings and are not standardized and interoperable across care settings when electronic.
 While care plans focused on a single disease or condition are unlikely to be tenable for patients with MCC or their providers, existing care plans infrequently address individuals with MCC.
 The development of care plans based on structured data has been proposed as a method for enabling electronic systems to pull together and share data elements automatically and dynamically.
 Such aggregated data would not only provide actionable information to identify and achieve health and wellness goals for individuals with MCC, but also would reduce missingness and improve quality of point-of-care data for use in pragmatic research.

 The Fast Healthcare Interoperability Resources (FHIR) specification is an open-source standard for exchanging healthcare information electronically based on emerging industry approaches.
 The FHIR workflow specification includes a CarePlan request resource that may facilitate transfer of data for an e-care plan across healthcare settings.
 SMART (https://smarthealthit.org/) and SMART on FHIR standards include open specifications to integrate applications with health IT systems and may enable the development of an e-care plan application that can integrate with a variety of electronic health record (EHR) systems.

-Initiated by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), the multiple chronic conditions (MCC) electronic care (eCare) Plan Project aims to develop, test, and pilot an interoperable eCare plan that will facilitate aggregation and sharing of critical patient-centered data across home, community, clinic, and research-based settings for persons with MCC, including chronic kidney disease (CKD), type 2 diabetes mellitus (T2DM), cardiovascular disease (CVD), and pain with opioid use disorder (OUD).
-The HL7 based activities of the MCC eCare Plan Project:
+Initiated by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), the multiple chronic conditions (MCC) electronic care (eCare) Plan Project aims to develop, test, and pilot an interoperable eCare plan that will facilitate aggregation and sharing of critical patient-centered data across home, community, clinic, and research-based settings for persons with MCC, including chronic kidney disease (CKD), type 2 diabetes mellitus (T2D), cardiovascular disease (CVD), pain with opioid use disorder (OUD), and long COVID.

+The HL7-based activities of the MCC eCare Plan Project include:

  - Identified use cases to support the documentation and exchange of MCC eCare plan data within EHRs and related systems.
  - Identified, developed, and prioritized the necessary MCC data elements and clinical terminology standards (clinical information models (CIMs)), and FHIR® mappings that will enable the standardized transfer of data across health settings.
- - Through an non-HL7 project, the initiative will develop and test an open-source clinician facing SMART on FHIR eCare plan application for managing persons with MCC.
+ - Through an non-HL7 project, the initiative will develop and test an open-source clinician facing SMART-on-FHIR eCare plan application for managing persons with MCC.
- - Develop, test, and ballot an HL7® Fast Health Interoperability Resource (FHIR®) Implementation Guide based on the defined use cases and MCC data elements.
+ - Develop, test, and ballot an HL7® Fast Health Interoperability Resources (FHIR®) Implementation Guide based on the defined use cases and MCC data elements.

 Additional non-HL7 related activities of the MCC eCare Plan project will be facilitated through the [AHRQ eCare Plan Project Confluence](https://ecareplan.ahrq.gov/collaborate/display/EC/eCare+Plan+Home).

 ####  Project Timelines
-To be developed
+To be developed.

 ### Acknowledgements
-To be developed
+To be developed.

 ### Guidance
 The guidance section provides general implementation guidance and best practices.
 It describes the relation to and reuse of the US Core Implementation Guide profiles and reuse of its conformance requirements and expectations for the servers and client applications.
 Vocabulary use and value set binding heuristics are described.

 ####  Relationship to US Core